waffle-iron/cucumber-spring-eclipselink/README.md

 and the QueryDSL JPA querying library.

-AssertJ allows for even more expressive fluent assertions than the fest assertions library, which I tried out but abandoned it once I realized how much more powerful AssertJ is.
+AssertJ allows for even more expressive fluent assertions than the fest assertions library, which I tried out but abandoned once I realized how much more powerful AssertJ is.
 (http://joel-costigliola.github.io/assertj/)
  .